-It was a British Victory but was fought after a tiring day; in the heat and especially after forming up at 4:30am and it being the 3rd battle in a week.
+It was a British Victory but was fought after a tiring day; in the heat and especially after forming up at 4:30am, and it being the 3rd battle in a week.
 Boers fled after British captured vital positions.
-Fiercest battle yet fought in the war.
-An almost impossible offensive task.
+It was the fiercest battle yet fought in the war, and an almost impossible offensive task.
 The total Boer casualties may perhaps have amounted to 150, mainly due to shell-fire.
 70 British were killed and another 413 were wounded.